dyle71/hcs-logger/README.md

     foo();
     bar();

-    // activate also debug messages: raise the barrie to debug ==> everything is pushed Logger::GetLogger()->SetBarrier(Level::kDebug);
+    // activate also debug messages: raise the barrier to debug ==> everything is pushed Logger::GetLogger()->SetBarrier(Level::kDebug);

     foo();